How to Have an Epic Family Vacation with Kids and Toddlers at Glacier National Park

 Where to Stay with Kids in Glacier National Park

 First off, let’s talk about where you should stay when visiting Glacier National Park.
-There are so many amazing places in Montana within a day trip’s drive to Glacier, that it might be tempting to stay farther away and assume you can easily drive there.
+There are so many amazing places in Montana within a day trip’s drive to Glacier, so it might be tempting to stay farther away and assume you can easily drive to Glacier.

-However, I highly recommend if Glacier National Park is a focal point of your Montana family vacation, that you should stay close to the park so you can be up and at the park early.
+However, I highly recommend if Glacier National Park is a focal point of your Montana family vacation, that you should stay close to the park (and inside the park if possible) so you can be up and at the park early.

 This is for two reasons.